 So where do we go from here?

-Designing for the sense is a constantly growing market across industries, with an increase in brands also utilizing sensory marketing as a means to engage with consumers on an emotional level, and ultimately influence their purchasing decision.
-Multisensory design in consumer electronics is about getting the right balance between the digital and real world experiences – understand what should sit in the foreground and what should sit in the background.
-Context awareness, behavioural leaning and Internet of Things (IoT) pose some of the most exciting opportunities for multisensory design in this sector; consider how different sensory elements could simultaneously change depending on user context and bio-sensing.
+Designing for the sense is a constantly growing market across industries, with an increase in brands also utilising sensory marketing as a means to engage with consumers on an emotional level, and ultimately influence their purchasing decision.
+Multi-sensory design in consumer electronics is about getting the right balance between the digital and real world experiences – understand what should sit in the foreground and what should sit in the background.
+Context awareness, behavioural leaning and Internet of Things (IoT) pose some of the most exciting opportunities for multi-sensory design in this sector; consider how different sensory elements could simultaneously change depending on user context and bio-sensing.

 It’s not necessarily about simply cramming as many multi-sensory features as possible into one device; consider how multiple connected devices within a person’s ecosystem could ‘work together’ to create more sensory everyday experiences and help people connect with each other and the real world.
 Imaging the sound of your device changing its ‘tone of voice’ (or pitch) based on your mood; or your phone understanding that you’re in a noisy environment so sends you alerts through a ‘nudge or tap’ via your connected wearable; or that you’re vaping a fruit flavoured E-liquid so your connected pendant releases a complimentary fragrance that enhances or changes perception of the flavour?
 With inspiration from other industries and a little bit of imagination the possibilities are endless…

 The last thing that inspired me: Chinese teacups from a small café in Camden Town, London - the most amazing collection of colours and textures.

 My dream project: Something multi-sensorial.

 My obsession: Stationery - retro inspired, Asian influenced, graphically intriguing, sensorially indulgent and the 'unique'!

 Image credit PDD Group Ltd, Apple, eScent